efliks/doseffects/README.md

 of the remaining inline Assembly.
 I have a lot more effects written in Assembler in a [separate repository](https://github.com/efliks/demoscene-legacy).

+The code is horrible, because I wrote it in my teens.
+I am in the process of making it a bit nicer, but I cannot promise miracles.

 ## Installation instructions

 To compile the graphical effects, install [Open Watcom 2.0](https://github.com/open-watcom/open-watcom-v2)